jpvacher/RMark_on_Mac_M1/README.md

 This should get RMark run on the latest R version (4.1).
 We also added a procedure to get Rjava run on a similar configuration in case this should also be an issue when using RMark.

+You can see the html version of the page [here](file:///Users/jpvacher/Documents/GitHub/jpvacher.github.io/run_Mark_Mac_M1.html).

 Hope this helps!